MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

   EXHAUSTFANPLF;                          !- Exhaust Fan Power Curve Name
 ```

-This object is a parent object that references several child components, which include an air-to-air heat exchanger, an exhaust fan (optional), and a regeneration fan and heating coil (optional) to regenerate the desiccant.
+This object is a parent object that references several child components, which include an air-to-air heat exchanger (HeatExchanger:Desiccant:BalancedFlow), an exhaust fan (optional), and a regeneration fan and heating coil (optional) to regenerate the desiccant.
 The operation of the desiccant system can be coordinated with a companion cooling coil by specifying its type and name in the appropriate fields.
 This measure required adding humidity controls to all zones served by the air loops and replacing the `Coil:Cooling:DX:TwoSpeed` objects with `Coil:Cooling:DX:SingleSpeed` objects in the baseline model.
 Humidity controls were set to 45% relative humidity.
-The desiccant dehumidifier system was placed downstream of the cooling coil on the supply air stream of all three air loops in the model.

 ### Thermal Energy Storage (M2)